guptaanmol184/problem-solving/00-notes.md

 S: Neetcode: Backtrack, using open paren count and closed paren count in the output.
 Don't follow through for any invalid condition.
 Once open paren count == closed parent count == n, add to result.
 T: ??

+## 739 Daily Temperatures [S]
+P: Given an array of integers temperatures represents the daily temperatures, return an array answer such that answer[i] is the number of days you have to wait after the ith day to get a warmer temperature.
+If there is no future day for which this is possible, keep answer[i] == 0 instead.

+S: Brute Force
+T: O(n^2) | S: O(1)

+S: Monotonic stack
+So, the logic here is that when you see a smaller element you can add it on the top of the stack, since it's not greater.
+But as you keep on going, when you see a larger element, you keep popping out of the stack all the elements that are smaller than the larger element and update it's value.
+This helps because, the next greater element is inherently stackish, where one value would be greater for one previous value but not all.
+And then we remember the current value that's smallest on the top of the stack and look for new values in the array that can pop the current smallest value.

+Approach:
+- Remembering the index at which we had seen a value
+- Calculating the next largest value for all the values on top of the stack that are smaller than the current value (this is possible because a single larger value can be greater for multiple values).
+This is possible due to remembering the index
+- Use stack because if we find a larger value, it may not be the largest for all the values but a subset of values on the top of the stack.
+- Keep doing this, and you can find the next largest element for all the elements.

+Note: Next smallest element needs a monotonically increasing stack
+Note: Next greatest element needs a monotonically decreasing stack
+T: O(n) | S: O(n)